HelenaSabel/FS-Validator/README.md

 # FS-Validator
-Software to process a feature structure declaration to constrict a feature library or the feature structures’ application
+Software to process a feature structure declaration to constrict a feature library or its feature structures’ application.